 Make sure to wear good hiking boots for your trail.
 Ideally, they should be light, waterproof and comfortable.

 It’s important to keep your feet warm at all times.
 So a few pairs of warm socks are essential for your camping trip.

 A nice lightweight, breathable pair of hiking pants is the best for a day hike.

 We were always wearing waterproof pants when hiking in New Zealand, simply because if it starts raining a lot at least your legs will stay dry and the pants dry super quickly.

 If it looks like the weather is going to turn, bring a rain jacket or a poncho.
 They’re light to carry.

 I know you might be wondering why you’d bring a swimsuit on a road trip (especially if you’re road tripping in winter), but you actually might need one if you come across natural hot pools.

-Road trips are the best way to see a country and create wonderful long lasting memories.
+Road trips are the best way to see New Zealand and create wonderful long lasting memories.
 To make a great road trip even greater, make sure you have all these camping gear essentials.
-What else do you take with you on a road trip?
+Are you planning a camping road trip to New Zealand?
 Let me know in the comments below!